MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 All the attributes of `CanvasStrokeStyle` are optional.
 If none of the attributes is specified in the `CanvasStrokeStyle` definition string, then the default `CanvasStrokeStyle` object is created.

-**Note**: While specifiying the attributes, the order of the attributes must be maintained.
+**Note**: While specifying the attributes, the order of the attributes must be maintained.

 Example: